Project-Silicium/WoA-Guides/Mu-Qcom/Porting/SoC.md

 CHAR8 *mCacheInfoType7Strings[] = {"L2 Instruction", "L2 Data", "L3", NULL};
 ```
 You can get all these Infos if you look up the specs of your SoC or find these in the dtb of your Device. <br />
-If Your SoC dosen't have L3 for example then just remove it, Or if it has L1 then just add L1.
+If Your SoC dosen't have L3 for example then just remove it, Or if it has L1 then just add L1. <br />
+After that We move to `SMBIOS_TABLE_TYPE17`. <br />
+There you just need to change one Value: `RAM Speed`, That should be in the Specs of your SoC. <br />
+Then Moddify The Data Updates for `TYPE4`, `TYPE7` and `TYPE17` according to what you changed before.

-## Modify Librarys (Step 2.4)
+## Modify Librarys (Step 1.4)

-Now we need to modify the Librarys, these are placed under `./Platforms/Qualcomm/<SoC Codename>Pkg/Library/`. <br />
+Now we need to modify the Librarys, these are placed under `./Silicon/Qualcomm/<SoC Codename>Pkg/Library/`. <br />
 In every Librarys `.inf` File rename the SoC Name to yours it should be enough for now.